bio-tools/Tool-Information-Standards/docs/index.md

 layout: posts
 paginate: true
 entries_layout: list # list, grid
-alt_title: "Tool Information Standard"
+alt_title: "Tool Information Standards"
-sub_title: "An information standard for bioinformatics tools"
+sub_title: "Information standard for bioinformatics tools"
 image: # splash image goes here /assets/images/...
 introduction: |
   An **information standard** for software description that defines attributes that must be defined within a 5-tier scale of description completeness and quality.
 It is based on [biotoolsSchema](https://github.com/bio-tools/biotoolsschema) and the [EDAM ontology](https://github.com/edamontology/edamontology).
 The standard is used by [bio.tools](https://bio.tools) - the ELIXIR Tools and Data Services Registry.